WinVector/Examples/LogisticOmit/margin_recovery.md

 ### Why the Maximum Entropy Solution is So Good

-Some calculus (not shown) can prove that the entropy function for this problem is maximized where the logarithm of the joint distribution is orthogonal to `ns` or `test_vec`.
+Some calculus (in appendix) shows that the entropy function for this problem is maximized where the logarithm of the joint distribution is orthogonal to `ns` or `test_vec`.
 So the maximum entropy condition will enforce the “no interaction” invariant we commented on earlier.